sohamgoswami07/AI-Image-Generator-Using-Python/README.md

 Convert your text into interesting AI generated images using AI image generator..

 # Instruction
-Step 1:
+Step 1:..
-First you have to install the python in your system (For install python go to the official website of python "https://www.python.org/" download it and install properly) Step 2:
+First you have to install the python in your system..
+(For install python go to the official website of python "https://www.python.org/" download it and install properly) Step 2:
 Now you have to install OpenAI module